Data Science Certificates in 2023? (15 Recruiters Tell All)

-We talked to 15 hiring managers in the field, and here’s what they said: You do not need a data science certificate to get a job in data science.
+We talked to 15 hiring managers in the field, and they all downplayed the need for professional certificates in the data science field.

 Bonus: We’ll let you in on some of the best-kept secrets among recruiters, including what they pay most attention to when weeding out resumes.